Non-Stationary Bandit Convex Optimization: An Optimal Algorithm with Two-Point Feedback: Building Block: Bandit Mirror Descent

-To this end, the expected dynamic regret for \texttt{BMD} has been reduced to the analysis of the crucial \texttt{term (d)}.
 In previous work, \citet{zhao2021bandit} leveraged the fact that the gradient estimator \eqref{eq.gradient estimator}\footnote{\cite{zhao2021bandit} used the $\ell_2$-sphere smoothing technique, but the gradient estimator can be similarly bounded.} is almost surely bounded as follows:

 By selecting appropriate surrogates, bandit gradient descent can then be interpreted as a randomized online gradient descent applied to these surrogates.
 Hence, they referenced existing dynamic regret bounds for the online gradient descent algorithm \citep{zinkevich2003online}.
 Certainly, we can also follow this approach by using the result of online mirror descent, but it leads to a large dependence on the dimension.
-For example, when $p = 2$, we have $\|\bg_t\|_2 = \mathcal{O}(d^{3/2})$, whereas the optimal dependence on dimension is $\mathcal{O}(\sqrt{d})$.
+For example, when $p = 2$, we have $\|\bg^t\|_2 = \mathcal{O}(d^{3/2})$, whereas the optimal dependence on dimension is $\mathcal{O}(\sqrt{d})$.
 The key point here is the incorporation of the second-order moment bound \eqref{eq.varaince} of the gradient estimator, which is also the insight behind the optimal bandit algorithm in the static regret setting \citep{shamir2017optimal}.
-Throughout the paper, we introduce the constant associated with the sequence of iterates as $G_{\psi} \triangleq \max_t \ \|\nabla \psi(\by_t)\|_{p^*}$. \begin{lemma} Suppose Assumptions \ref{assumption.bounded region} and \ref{assumption.G Lipschitz} hold.
-Let $\psi: \operatorname{int}(\mathcal{X}) \rightarrow \reals$ be the divergence-generating function that is $\lambda$-strongly convex with respect to the $\ell_p$-norm ($\lambda > 0$).
-Then for any step size $\eta > 0$, the \texttt{term (d)} can be upper bounded by